Learn more about Eion, our carbon removal process, and how we’re working with farmers and the existing agriculture system.

 Our olivine mineral soil amendment removes about one ton of CO2 per ton of rock applied.
 On the average acre, we recommend applying two tons per acre.
 We prioritize agronomic considerations and work with agronomic calculators to determine the recommended amount of product per individual acre to avoid over application.

 Eion invented a patented approach to measure the atmospheric carbon removed by ERW in soils.
-We use before-and-after direct soil samples to show applied minerals removed CO2 from the atmosphere and were transported away to be permanently sequestered.
+We call this soil fingerprinting—using direct soil samples to show applied minerals removed CO2 from the atmosphere and were transported away to be permanently sequestered.
 Eion’s measurement approach can be deployed widely for ERW with any silicate rock, and we aim to make this measurement methodology a foundation others can build upon so many kinds of ERW solutions can scale.

-Direct measurement enables us to prove carbon removal has happened, rather than estimating using models.
+This measurement process shows that six to nine months after the olivine is applied, that 40% to 70% of carbon was removed.
+The remaining 30% of deliverable CDR will be verified over the next 12 months as the olivine continues to break down.
+Direct measurement enables us to prove carbon removal has happened, rather than estimating.
 It’s critical to build trust in ERW, and with direct measurement we create abundant digital artifacts that can be audited and verified by independent bodies.

 We’re working diligently to build the broad scientific acceptance needed to bring Eion’s measurement approach to the market by collaborating with research institutions, standards-bearers, and verification bodies.
 That includes collaborating with leading academics and experts from the University of Illinois Urbana-Champaign (UIUC) and the Leverhulme Center for Climate Mitigation—you can read about the peer-reviewed paper Eion scientists co-authored with these institutions here.